pFornagiel/dextop/README.md

-# Dextop
+# Dextop Widget
-## Desktop Dexcom Readings Display Widget
+## Desktop Dexcom Readings Display

 Dextop is a Python-based Windows desktop widget which displays real-time Dexcom glucose readings using the Dexcom Share service API provided by [pydexcom](https://github.com/gagebenne/pydexcom).

-The app started as a personal project, which was motivated by a need to keep an eye on my glucose levels while working, without having to constantly check the phone application.
+The app is a personal project, which was motivated by a need to keep an eye on my glucose levels while working, without having to constantly check the phone application.
 The project is still work in progress.

 ## Features

 - Always-on-top, unobstructing widget
 - Real-time Dexcom glucose readings
 - Graphical settings interface
-- Position and size customisation
+- Position, size customisation and configurability

 ## Prerequisites
 - Python 3.x